JayLau123/Numerical-Analysis/README.md

 ### A brief introduction to Numerical Analysis based on Python, MATLAB, and Fortran.

+### Background

+Numerical analysis is a branch of mathematics that focuses on developing, analyzing, and implementing algorithms to obtain numerical solutions to mathematical problems.
+These problems often involve continuous variables and may be too complex or otherwise unsuitable for analytical methods, which seek exact solutions using algebraic, geometric, or calculus techniques.

+Numerical analysis plays a crucial role in many scientific, engineering, and applied mathematics fields.
+It helps in solving problems such as finding roots of equations, integrating functions, solving ordinary and partial differential equations, and optimizing functions.

+Some key aspects of numerical analysis include:

+1. Numerical stability: Ensuring that small errors in the input or intermediate calculations do not lead to significant errors in the final result.
+2. Convergence: Ensuring that the algorithm's iterative process converges to a solution, and analyzing the rate at which it does so.
+3. Efficiency: Developing algorithms that are computationally efficient in terms of time and resources used.

+Numerical analysis relies heavily on computers and programming, as these algorithms are typically implemented in software and applied to large datasets or complex problems.

 ## Part 1: Finite element analysis(FEA)

 Finite Element Analysis (FEA) is a **numerical technique** used to solve complex engineering/scientific problems involving **partial differential equations (PDEs)**.
 It is widely employed in various fields such as physics, chemistry, and materials.